As year-end draws near, many organizations are hard at work on 2022 planning.

 Which P&L line item are we referring to?
 Advertising Expense.
 And the tool that simply is highly effective at mitigating risks and returning significant financial value is advertising/ media agency financial contract compliance audits.

 The “Right to Audit” clause is a cornerstone control & financial protection in all client/ agency agreements.
-Further, organizations such as the Association of National Advertisers, World Federation of Advertisers and the ISBA strongly recommend that advertisers routinely perform compliance reviews to maintain transparency and safeguard their marketing investment.
+Further, organizations such as the Association of National Advertisers (ANA), World Federation of Advertisers (WFA) and the ISBA strongly recommend that advertisers routinely perform compliance reviews to maintain transparency and safeguard their marketing investment.

 When a company’s control environment does not include detailed testing of advertising agency billings and costs – there are real risks that come into play for a few reasons.
 For one, client marketing teams are forward looking, focused on building brands and driving demand.
 Testing past financial activity is not necessarily on their radar.
 Secondly, agency finance teams are hyper-focused on their own profitability.
 And finally, the estimated billing process employed by ad agencies, takes client money upfront based upon projected expenses.
 In turn, these expenses are to be reconciled to actual costs once a job is closed.
 The long lag times for when this final accounting takes place and the lack of detailed billing support that is typically shared with the client creates risks for the advertiser.